NetworkGradeLinux/mion/docs/building-images.rst

 * ``ORYX_SYSTEM_PROFILE_TYPE``: This selects how the resulting image will be used and must be set to one of the following options.
-These match the two core system profiles included with Oryx, allowing additional customised native and guest system profiles to be defined with different names.
+These match the two core system profiles included with Oryx, allowing additional customized native and guest system profiles to be defined with different names.

     * ``native``: The resulting image will run directly on the target hardware.